StanTechTips/Copilot-Help-Desk-Agent/04 - Build the "Submit a Ticket" topic/README.md

 ## What Are We Doing Here?

 In Copilot Studio, **Topics** define how your agent responds to specific user intentions.
-In this step you will build the core topic of the entire agent — the conversation flow that guides a user through submitting an IT support ticket step by step.
+In this step, you will build the core topic of the entire agent — the conversation flow that guides a user through submitting an IT support ticket step by step.

 ---

 ## 🛠️ Create the Topic

-### Step 1 — Add a New Topic
+### Step 1 - Add a New Topic

 1. Inside your agent, click **Topics** in the left navigation
 2. Click **+ Add topic**